etan18/Obsidian-Notes/Machine Learning/Deep Learning & Neural Networks/transformers.md

 >[!warning] Greedy Sampling
 >Discussed in the Curious Case of Neural Degeneration.
 Model generation will get stuck in infinite loop if we always select the most probable token.

-## training
-Transformers are trained by minimizing **cross-entropy loss**, or log loss, function.
-In [[information theory]], the cross-[[entropy]] between two probability distributions $p$ and $q$, over the same set of events, measures how different the two distributions are in bits.
-In this case, it measures the distance between the models predictions ($p$) and the true distribution of data ($q$).

-During training, the Transformer takes as input a batched sequence of token IDs.
-These values are stored in a tensor of shape `(batch_size, sequence_length)`.
-The Transformer outputs a batched, normalized probability distribution of shape `(batch_size, sequence_length, vocab_size)` where the predicted distribution is over the next word for each input token.
-We take the cross-entropy loss between the actual next word and the predicted distribution for each token, giving us `batch_size * sequence_length`training samples per batch.
-## inference

 #### kv cache
 **Key-value caching** is used at inference time to prevent repetitive computations.
 This is necessary because of the **autoregressive** nature of next token prediction, wherein each token can be represented by itself and all its preceding tokens.